 The following agencies regulate gambling in Indiana:

 The sole tribal casino in Indiana, Four Winds Casino, opened for business in 2007.

 The Pokagon Band of Potawatomi Indians were unable to negotiate a gaming compact with the state to operate Class III games (such as table games and traditional slots) and is therefore relegated to Class II games (video bingo machines and live poker).

 All customers must be 21 or older to visit Four Winds.

+In 2015, Indiana amended the Riverboat Gaming Act to let its riverboat casinos move to land-based facilities to support their efforts to stay competitive amongst casinos in neighboring states.
 Originally, Indiana casinos were required by law to operate as gambling boats on Lake Michigan or the Ohio River.
-That rule has since been relaxed with the French Lick Resort approved to launch an on-site casino in 2006 and the Majestic Star approved in 2019 to move its license inland and rebrand as the Hard Rock Casino.
+As a result, the French Lick Resort received approval to open an on-site casino in 2006, and the Majestic Star received permission in 2019 to move its license inland and rebrand it as the Hard Rock Casino.

 Players must be at least 21 years of age.
 The casino tax rate is 22.5% for boats that cruise.
 However, none exist these days that leave the dock.
 The casino tax rate for all other casinos is tiered and increases according to revenue:

 - $50 – $75 Million: 25%

 - Over $600 Million: 40%